 - 3rd Company : Captain de Saint-Etienne

 Battle of Route Coloniale 4.
 In mid-September, a Viet Minh offensive started in the north of Tonkin, close to the border with China.
-Known as the Battle of Dong Khe, the first phase of the offensive was aimed at 3e REI outposts located along Colonial Road 4 (RC4).
-The French and legionnaires faced up to six Viet Minh regiments and would suffer heavy casualties.
+This was known as the Battle of Dong Khe, and its first phase was aimed at 3e REI outposts located along Colonial Road 4 (RC4).
+The French and legionnaires faced up to six Viet Minh regiments and suffered heavy casualties.

-On the 3rd, regrouped at Cao Bang, the French units were ordered to withdraw to the southeast, to Dong Khe.
-In the meantime, severe clashes occurred with the Viet Minh at Dong Khe; around 300 rebels were killed by the 1er BEP that day.
+On the 3rd, having regrouped in Cao Bang, the French units were ordered to withdraw to the southeast, to Dong Khe.
+In the meantime, severe clashes occurred with the Viet Minh at Dong Khe; the 1er BEP killed around 300 rebels that day.

 Thus, the 1er BEP became the first French airborne battalion lost in combat.
-Only 28 men survived (3 officers, 3 NCOs, and 22 legionnaires).
-The group was led by Captain Jeanpierre, who managed to escape the enemy and after a few days lead his men through the jungle to safety.
+Only 28 men survived (three officers, three NCOs, and 22 legionnaires).
+The group was led by Captain Jeanpierre, who escaped the enemy and, after a few days, led his men through the jungle to safety.

-Two rarely mentioned paradox occurred during the Battle of RC4.
+Two rarely mentioned paradoxes occurred during the Battle of RC4.
 First, deployments to Indochina usually took two years.
-The 1er BEP landed in Indochina in November 1948 and therefore, the majority of its men were finishing their mission and had to leave Indochina in November 1950.
-The September-October operations along RC4 were to be their last actions conducted in Indochina before returning to North Africa.
-Unfortunately, this had become a sad true.
+The 1er BEP landed in Indochina in November 1948; therefore, the majority of its men were finishing their mission and had to leave Indochina in November 1950.
+The September-October operations along RC4 were to be their last actions in Indochina before their return to North Africa.
+Unfortunately, this had become a sad truth.

-Second, the 1er BEP was annihilated in the sector located between Cao Bang and Lang Son, during their very last operation.
-Paradoxically, it was also the site of their very first operation in Indochina in late 1948.
+Second, during their very last operation, the 1er BEP was annihilated in the sector located between Cao Bang and Lang Son.
+Paradoxically, this was also the site of their very first operation in Indochina in late 1948.

 Company Loth

-A freshly arriving detachment from Algeria, tasked with reinforcing the 1er BEP and replacing the elements returning to North Africa, was alerted at Bach Mai Airfield on October 6.
+A newly arrived detachment from Algeria, tasked with reinforcing the 1er BEP and replacing the elements returning to North Africa, was alerted at Bach Mai Airfield on October 6.
 Under Lieutenant Daniel Loth, the 130 men formed Reinforcement Provisional Company (Compagnie de Marche de renfort) and were assigned to the 3e GCCP (Parachute Colonial Commando Group), a French two-company battalion-size airborne unit (ex-3e BCCP).

 Two days later, while the 1er BEP faced their destruction, the unit nicknamed Company Loth jumped over That Khe, along with the 3e GCCP.
-Both units had to cover the withdrawal of French troops from that town, including Captain Labaume’s 2nd Battalion, 3e REI.
-In the morning of October 11, Company Loth and the 3e GCCP were ordered to move to Na Cham, some 15 miles (25 km) southeast of That Khe.
+Both units had to cover the withdrawal of French troops – including Captain Labaume’s 2nd Battalion, 3e REI – from that town.
+On the morning of October 11, Company Loth and the 3e GCCP were ordered to move to Na Cham, some 15 miles (25 km) southeast of That Khe.
 Not far from the town, at Deo Cat, they were attacked by the Viet Minh and suffered heavy casualties; Lieutenant Loth was wounded and imprisoned.

-Within two days, the 1er BEP company lost 50% of its men.
-Serious clashes with the enemy continued until October 14, when the whole 3e GCCP group was annihilated.
+Within two days, the 1er BEP company had lost 50 percent of its men.
+Serious clashes with the enemy continued until October 14, when the entire 3e GCCP group was annihilated.
 From three original companies, about 260 commandos and 130 legionnaires were lost.
-Pursued by three Viet Minh regiments in the jungle, only 13 men of the 3e GCCP eventually reached French positions.
+Pursued by three Viet Minh regiments in the jungle, only 13 men of the 3e GCCP reached French positions.

 1er BEP’s Rear Base in late 1950

-After the disaster on RC4, there were attempts to save the original battalion.
+After the disaster on RC4, attempts were made to save the original battalion.
 On October 16, Captain Rémy Raffalli took command of what was left of the original 1er BEP at Bach Mai Airfield, the battalion’s rear base.
 The companies were re-established with rear base officers and replenished with new arrivals from Africa.
-Captain Vieulès’ 2nd Company (4 officers, 11 NCOs and 120 legionnaires) was combat-ready and even participated in a military operation as early as October 30.
+Captain Vieulès’ 2nd Company (four officers, 11 NCOs, and 120 legionnaires) was combat-ready and even participated in a military operation as early as October 30.

 1er BEP’s composition in Indochina in early November 1950